jlwalkerlg/blog/content/posts/software-development/optimistic-concurrency-with-ef-core.md

 If we want to guard against concurrency issues on every update to an entity (i.e. the entity can only be updated by one user at a time), then a simple way to enforce this is to use a property that is automatically updated on every write as the concurrency token.

 EF Core makes this simple.
-First, let’s update our `Order` model to include a `RowVersion` property that will be updated automatically.
+First, let's update our `Order` model to include a `RowVersion` property that will be updated automatically.

 ```csharp
 public class Order